-Here, five thorny scenarios and their solutions from Lizzie Post, etiquette expert (and Emily Post's granddaughter) and author of How Do You Work This Life Thing?
+Here are five controversial scenarios and their solutions from Lizzie Post, etiquette expert (and Emily Post's granddaughter) and author of How Do You Work This Life Thing?

 1. Is it ever okay to ask a coworker what she makes?